ministryofjustice/dso-architectural-decisions/doc/adr/Which-branch-holds-what-is-reflected-in-live.md

 Environment-specific static configuration data (e.g. tfvars) must be stored as text in the repo, in a folder or file which is named after the branch name.

-The process for deploying a new version of this config, or to roll back to an old version MUST be implemented as merging a tested commit onto a protected branch that represents the environment.
+The process for deploying a new version of this config to a static environment (or to roll back to an old version) MUST be implemented as merging a tested commit onto a protected branch that represents the environment.
 This merge will trigger automation to converge the system onto the correct state.

 There are two processes by which this merge and deployment can be allowed to occur:-

 1) A review, followed by an automated deployment;
-2) An immediate deployment.
+2) An immediate automated deployment.

 Which occurs depends on:-

-1) whether the system is a 'live' system (a system is live if it supports customer production, test or dev workloads);
+1) whether the system is a 'live' system (a system is live if it supports a customer's production, test or dev workloads);
-2) how comprehensive the testing and assurance processes for this system are; where a system has a mature process of this kind, it is commonly called 'continuous deployment'.
+2) how comprehensive the testing and assurance processes for this commit have been; where a system has a mature process of this kind, it is commonly called 'continuous deployment'.
 3) the risk profile for the service;
-4) customer approval requirements
+4) customer approval requirements.

-1) begin a customer/peer review process which, after completion, will trigger automation to converge the system on the correct state, or
-2) skip review and directly trigger automation to converge the system on the correct state.

-##### Dynamic envrironments

-The option that is chosen
+#### Branch builds

+If an infrastructure service is under active development by more than one developer, the CI tooling SHOULD respond to branch activity as follows:-

+If a branch is pushed named INFRA-*
+	if an environment does not exist in the azure devtest environment deploy a new instance of the service else
+		update the service with the new code notify the developer who made the last commit where the environment is

+If a branch is deleted named INFRA-*
+	destroy the environment

-### Same repo
+### Same repo?

-The above constraints can be implemented using the same repo.
+The above constraints can be implemented where a product and service share the same repo.
+CI tooling MUST ensure that only specific tagged commits that have received appropriate testing may be merged into live service branches.

 ## Consequences

-When describing a *production or test* service, config-storing systems MUST NOT refer to a product version using a _moving_ reference, such as a branch name
-When describing a *development* service, config-storing systems MAY refer to a product version using a moving reference, but this MUST be converted to a static reference when moving into test.
+Positive:
+- Developers will not interfere with each other's work
+- It will be clear what version of a service is deployed
+- It will be easy to roll service instances back

+Negative:
+- Automation libraries to acheive this must be created
+- Deploying will be slower to start with, and annoying because we're used to deploying things with developer accounts